Michael-Brodsky/PG/src/lib/readme.md

 Collection of scientific and engineering numerical constants.

 ### crc.h
 Collection of cyclic-redundancy-check (CRC) and checksum algorithms.
+Includes definitions of some of the Standard Parameterized CRC Algorithms.

 ### fmath.h
 Collection of scientific and engineering math functions.